 When buying real estate within a self-directed IRA, investors must choose a “custodial” firm and weigh the fees it charges.
 The custodian holds title to a property in accountholders’ names and can steer rental income into mutual funds or stocks of their choosing.

-The accountholder also must choose a means to manage the property — whether at her or his own direction, through a property manager or the formation of a limited-liability corporation (LLC).
-Each has pros and cons.
+The account holder also must choose a means to manage the property — whether at her or his own direction, through a property manager, or the formation of a limited-liability corporation (LLC).
+Each option has pros and cons.

 The critical concern is avoiding “prohibited transactions” that could lead the IRS to strip the tax-advantaged status of an account and demand immediate payment of taxes on its value and penalties.